Tips and tricks

 Hold the Space

-key, then click-and-drag over the timeline to measure time between two points at the timeline:
+key, then click-and-drag over the timeline to measure time between two points on the timeline:

 Sound probe tool

-and clicking at the timeline is something I call “sound probe”, which is supposed to give an idea of what notes are playing at the given point:
+and clicking on the timeline is what I call a “sound probe”, and it’s supposed to give you an idea of what notes are playing at any given time:

 Range selection

-Click-and-drag at the timeline while holding any modifier key (Control
+Click-and-drag on the timeline while holding any modifier key (Control

 /Alt